slavadev/resting_pug/README.md

 Resting Pug allows you to create a JSON API with just adding one line to your controller and fully customize it with overriding small and simple helper methods.

 ## Why should I use it?
+Often when you want to try a new idea or create a simple app you want to implement basic features very fast.
+Resting Pig allows you to do it with just couple lines of code.
+But even though it is small and simple(and because it is small and simple) you can vastly customize created API.
+Attributes user can see, attributes user can edit, number of items on page, how to render items and errors - thats just a small part of things you can change overriding basic Resting Pug methods.

 ## Installation
 Add this line to your application's Gemfile: